 -

-Gum graft –
+Gum Graft –

 If your tooth root has lost gum tissue, a small amount of gum tissue from another part of your mouth can be taken and attached to the affected site.
 This can help to protect exposed roots while also reducing sensitivity.